cover-me/instrDAQ/README.md

 Model=24xx
 Alias=smu1
 ```
 Replace the addresses ([GPIB0::1::INSTR]) with correct ones.
-The program will try sending `*IDN?` to each address listed here, to check whether an instrument is powered on and whether the _Model_ specified is correct.
-If there is a response containing the _CheckStr_, the instrument will be listed in the front panel of the program.
-If you don't want to check or if the instrument wouldn't response to `*IDN?`, just delete that line (CheckStr=***) in file "Model".
+Run the program.
+The program will try sending `*IDN?` to each address listed here to check whether an instrument is powered on and whether the _Model_ specified in "instrGroup1" is correct.
+A check is passed if there is a response and the response contains the _CheckStr_.
+The instrument will then be listed in the front panel of the program.
+If you don't want a check or if the instrument wouldn't response to `*IDN?`, just delete that line (CheckStr=\*\*\*) in "Model".

 _RdCmd_ is the command querying readings.

 _RdName_ is the name of readings.
 If there are multiple readings returned by one command, seperate them with "&".

 _Alias_ is used to replace the "#" in _RdName_.

 ### Add more than one commands in a single Model
 *   Just seperate them with "/", 6221 current source for example,
 ```